 Remember those drinks from the night before

 You’re still labelled a drink driver if you drive under the influence the morning after a night out.
-It’s a common scenario: the morning after the Christmas work party, you think you’re fine to drive.
+It’s a common scenario: the morning after a big night, you think you’re fine to drive.
 You’re stopped to be breathalysed to discover you’re over the limit.

 Up to 20% of drink drivers are caught between 6:00am and midday.
 Unsure if you’re OK to drive?
 You probably aren’t – use public transport or grab a cab.